Vincent Sheu

-Vincent Sheu (born October 1, 1990) is an American speedcuber or Rubik's Cube solver from Saratoga, California known for organizing World Cube Association competitions and setting world records in both the Fewest Moves event and the 2x2x2 single solve.
-He currently serves as a Director and Delegate for the World Cube Association (WCA) and has been an organizer of every annual US Nationals Cubing Competition since 2010 (in addition to the World Cube Competition of 2015).
-Sheu previously served as the first Chair of the WCA’s Regulations Committee with Lucas Garron from 2012-2015, directing a complete redrafting of the official competition regulations and guidelines during his tenure.
-Recently, he has received media attention as the subject of several viral images and video clips at various college sporting events.
+Vincent Sheu (born October 1, 1990) is an American speedcuber from Saratoga, California known for organizing World Cube Association (WCA) competitions and setting the world record in both the Fewest Moves Challenge (FMC) event and the 2×2×2 single solve.
+He previously served as the first Chair of the WCA's Regulations Committee with Lucas Garron from 2012 to 2015, directing a complete redrafting of the official competition regulations and guidelines during his tenure.
+He has received media attention as the subject of several viral images and video clips at various college sporting events.